 Amid the persistent news that Hellraiser is about to be remade as part of the 00s/10s vogue for recycling every horror film from the 1970s/80s, we suddenly get Hellraiser: Revelations.
 This is what is called within the industry an ‘ashcan production’ – a film that is made with no necessary intention of furthering the series but instead of furthering the copyright holders’ claim by not allowing an option to lapse when some other party shows interest thus forcing the other party to have to pay to obtain the rights.
 The most famous example of this was the Roger Corman produced version of The Fantastic Four (1994), which was made when interest in the rights was sought by those behind the eventual big-budget film Fantastic Four (2005), with the film being produced as cheaply as possible and not even intended to be released.

 Hellraiser: Revelations was greeted was a great deal of cynicism by the fans of the series.
 Clive Barker even went so far as to denounce the film on Twitter in the much re-tweeted comment “It ain’t my Hellraiser.”
-The film has been handed over to Spanish director Victor Garcia who seems to specialise in cheap sequels to other big-budget genre films with the likes of 30 Days of Night: Blood Trails (2007), Return to House on Haunted Hill (2007) and Mirrors 2 (2010), as well as a subsequent original film Gallows Hill (2013).
+The film has been handed over to Spanish director Victor Garcia who seems to specialise in cheap sequels to other big-budget genre films with the likes of 30 Days of Night: Blood Trails (2007), Return to House on Haunted Hill (2007) and Mirrors 2 (2010), as well as several original films Arctic Predator (2010), Gallows Hill (2013) and An Affair to Die For (2019).

 Hellraiser: Revelations was granted a mere $300,000 budget and a two-week shooting schedule.
 It is the first film in the series not to feature Doug Bradley as Pinhead.
 His replacement in the role by Stephan Smith Collins has the ignominy of giving us a Pinhead who looks more cuddly than filled with gravitas and dignity.
 Moreover, Collins has no feel for the mellifluous inflection that Doug Bradley gave to Clive Barker’s lines.
 It is this casting that most of the negative reaction to the film was directed at.